zapperment/max-for-live-lib/README.md

 a set threshold value.
 The threshold value is set through inlet 2.
 This is useful for MIDI controllers.

+### getNextTriggerTime

+When this JS object receives a bang, it calculates the musical time in beats that a clip that has been fired will start playing.

 ## Developing your own js objects

 If you want to develop your own js objects, you probably want the build to